Forest History

 KINSEY, PHOTOGRAPHER: The Locomotive Portraits

 Dave Bohn, Rodolfo Petschek, eds..
-Here you'll find Darius & Tabitha Kinsey's lifework on display in this book featuring photos of the logging industry's steam locomotives, historical essays by John Labbe on each locomotive and the logging operations it served, and excerpts from conversations with some of the oldtime engineers, firemen, and brakemen. .
+Here you'll find Darius and Tabitha Kinsey's lifework on display in this book featuring photographs of the logging industry's steam locomotives, historical essays by John Labbe on each locomotive and the logging operations it served, and excerpts from conversations with some of the oldtime engineers, firemen, and brakemen.
 A thorough regional account that explores a fascinating period of Canadian history.
 10-1/4 x 12-3/4, 144p, 53 duotone photos, 2006.
-OVERSIZE
+OVERSIZE.

 K2657 paperback ..........US $19.95 CAN $27.95